Universal structure of objective states in all fundamental causal theories: Classicality

 Clearly $\lambda^{*}\leq\max\left(f\middle|\psi_{i}\right)$, but being $\lambda^{*}$ the maximum of $f$ , in fact $\lambda^{*}=\max\left(f\middle|\psi_{i}\right)$.
 This means that there is a pure state $\psi_{2}$, chosen among these $\psi_{i}$'s, on which $f$ attains its maximum.

 Now consider the functional $a_{2}:=\frac{f}{\lambda^{*}}$, which takes values in the interval $\left[0,1\right]$ when applied to states.
 Specifically $\left(a_{2}\middle|\psi_{2}\right)=1$ and $\left(a_{2}\middle|\psi_{1}\right)=0$.
-By the no-restriction hypothesis, it is a valid effect, so we can construct the measurement $\left\{ a_{1},a_{2}\right\} $, where $a_{1}:=u-a_{2}$, which distinguishes between $\psi_{1}$ and $\psi_{2}$. \end{proof} The gist of this proposition is that in every non-restricted physical theory there are at least two distinguishable pure states.
-By possibly adding other pure states so that the overall set is distinguishable, one can find a maximal set of distinguishable pure states.
+By the no-restriction hypothesis, it is a valid effect, so we can construct the measurement $\left\{ a_{1},a_{2}\right\} $, where $a_{1}:=u-a_{2}$, which perfectly distinguishes between $\psi_{1}$ and $\psi_{2}$. \end{proof} The essence of this proposition is that in every non-restricted physical theory there are at least two perfectly distinguishable pure states.
+By possibly adding other pure states so that the overall set is perfectly distinguishable, one can find a maximal set of perfectly distinguishable pure states.
 In this way one can always construct a classical set for every system, of dimension at least 2.

 Even though the no-restriction hypothesis guarantees the existence of classical sets, we do not wish to assume it for its lack of operational motivation, preferring to stick to condition~\ref{cond:ECC}, which is agnostic about the reason why classical states arise in a theory.